boqian-li/4-animation-demos/Elastic Body Simulation--Bouncy House/README.md

 * For convenience, both of them are converted to First Piola–Kirchhoff stress and Normal Direction of the reference state.
 * What's more, the former can be divided to deformation gradient F and Second Piola–Kirchhoff stress.
 * As for the formula to calculate the latter, the St. Venant-Kirchhoff Model is selected.
+* For stability, Laplacian Smothing method is implemented.
 * FEM/FVM Framework is the base.